scastiel/protonmail-export/README.md

 - move your e-mails to another mail provider if you're not satisfied with ProtonMail;
 - etc.

+Additionaly, I strongly believe that every service on the Internet, no matter how great it is, and especially if you pay for it, should be easy to leave for another.

 It's still possible, but you'll be forced to use undocumented ProtonMail API, proceeding by retro-engineering.
 This small program will make the process very easier for you, although not fully automated.

-Of course, I hope that very soon this program won't be necessary anymore because ProtonMail will provide such an option :)
+Of course, I hope that very soon this program won't be necessary anymore because [ProtonMail will provide such an option](https://protonmail.com/support/knowledge-base/export-import-emails/) :)

 ## Features

 Implemented:

-- Export your received e-mails (decrypted) to local [EML](https://en.wikipedia.org/wiki/Email#Filename_extensions) files you can then import in another mail client.
+- Export your e-mails (decrypted) to local [EML](https://en.wikipedia.org/wiki/Email#Filename_extensions) files you can then import in another mail client.
+- Fetches your e-mails from *Inbox*, *Sent* and *Archives* folder.

 Not implemented yet:

-- Export e-mails stored somewhere else than the *Archive* folder.
 - Export attached files.

 ## Installation